-This section should be completed as part of the three-way conversation among the Candidate, Supervisc and and This section should be complete ed as part of the three-way conversa ation among the Candidate, .
-Supervisor and . o de la companya de •

-Cooperating Teacher.

-After reflecting on the work of the past quar ter, we agree that the candidate should focus on standard number(s) in the following ways:
+1. PROFESSIONAL GROWTH PLANS (complete at the end of EVERY quarter) This section should be completed as part of the three-way conversation among the Candidate, Supervisor and Cooperating Teacher.
+After reflecting on the work of the past quarter, we agree that the candidate should focus on standard number(s) in the following ways:

-2. MID-PROGRAM REVIEW (complete at the end of AUTUMN and WINTER quarter) OVERALL ASSESSMENT OF the Cand ildate's current performance: $\Box$ Appropriate performance for this time of y /ear $\square$ Adequate performance, with some minor concerns (elaborate below) $\square$ Performance is of serious concern and red quires immediate attention (elaborate below) Supervisor/CT Comments: Teacher candidate comments: · Signature of Supervisor/CT: Date: Signature of Teacher Candidate: Date .
+2. MID-PROGRAM REVIEW (complete at the end of AUTUMN and WINTER quarter)

+OVERALL ASSESSMENT of the candidate's current performance: Appropriate performance for this time of year Adequate performance, with some minor concerns (elaborate below) Performance is of serious concern and requires immediate attention (elaborate below) Supervisor/Cooperating Teacher Comments Teacher Candidate Comments Signature of Supervisor/Cooperating Teacher Date Signature of Teacher Candidate Date
-3. SPRING QUARTER SUMMARY REVIEW (complete at the end of SPRING quarter only)

-$oxedsymbol{oxed}$ The candidate's performance indicates a rea diness for entry into the profession. ☐ The candidate's performance indicates a readiness for entry into the profession, with some minor concerns.
-The candidate's current performance is of se further development. rious concern and requires Supervisor/CT Comments: Teacher candidate comments: Signature of Supervisor/CT: Date:
+3. SPRING QUARTER SUMMARY REVIEW (complete at the end of SPRING quarter only) Please indicate your assessment of the candidate's readiness to assume the professional responsibilities as a teacher of record in her/his own classroom: The candidate's performance indicates a readiness for entry into the profession.
+The candidate's performance indicates a readiness for entry into the profession, with some minor concerns.
+The candidate's current performance is of serious concern and requires further development.
+Supervisor/Cooperating Teacher Comments Teacher Candidate Comments Signature of Supervisor/Cooperating Teacher Date